neth392/godot-improved-json/README.md

 - All `Variant.Type`s are supported.
 	- No longer will your `StringName` be deserialized as a `String`, or your `int` as a `float`.
 Types are deserialized as the *exact* type they were when serialized.
 - Custom & Native object support (including resources, nodes, anything that extends `Object`).
-	- Configurations for each class define what is to be serialized, only including the properties that you define thus compacting your JSON files making for smaller files, quicker load & save times.
+	- Configurations for each class define what is to be serialized, only including the properties that you define thus compacting JSON making for smaller files and quicker load & save times.
 	- Assign an `id` to each class's config, and a `json_key` to each property.
 This allows you to change class names, script paths, & property names without having to modify the old JSON.
 Simply update the JSON config for the class that changed.
 	- Automatically instantiate a `PackedScene` from JSON for `Node` derived classes; keep your default values default!
 - Editor tools for quickly creating JSON object configurations